Politics of Vatican City: Election

 Annuntio vobis gaudium magnum: habemus papam (I announce to you a great joy: We have a Pope).
-The term "Holy See" refers to the composite of the authority, jurisdiction, and sovereignty vested in the Pope and his advisers to direct the worldwide Catholic Church.
-It is therefore quite distinct from the Vatican City state, which was created in 1929, through the Lateran treaties between the Holy See and Italy.
-As the "central government" of the Catholic Church, the Holy See has a legal personality that allows it to enter into treaties as the juridical equal of a state and to send and receive diplomatic representatives.
-It has formal diplomatic relations with 179 nations.
-The State of Vatican City, for its part, is recognized under international law as a sovereign territory.
-Unlike the Holy See, it does not receive or send diplomatic representatives, and the Holy See acts on its behalf in international affairs.

 Administration of Vatican City

 As with almost all monarchies, the executive, legislative and judicial power of government reside in the crown, in this case in the office of the Bishop of Rome (the pope).
-However, as with many monarchies, the pope exercises this power through other organs which act on his behalf and in his name.
+As with many monarchies, the pope exercises this power through other organs which act on his behalf and in his name.

 The pope commonly delegates the internal administration of Vatican City to various bodies and officials.
 However, according to the Fundamental Law of Vatican City State, "The Supreme Pontiff, sovereign of Vatican City State, has the fullness of legislative, executive, and judicial powers" for Vatican City.

 The pope delegates legislative authority for the state to the unicameral Pontifical Commission for Vatican City State.
 This commission was established in 1939 by Pope Pius XII.
 It consists of seven Cardinals appointed by the pope for five-year terms.
 Laws passed by the Commission must be approved by the pope through the Secretariat of State prior to being published and taking effect.

 The President of the Pontifical Commission is also the President of the Governorate of Vatican City, to whom the pope delegates executive authority for the state.
 The president is assisted by a Secretary General and a Vice Secretary General.
 Each of these officers is appointed by the pope for a five-year term.
 Actions of the President must be approved by the Commission.
 Various departments and offices report to the Governorate, handling such issues as communications, internal security, fire protection, and the Vatican Museums.
 The Corpo della Gendarmeria is the state's security and police force, not the Pontifical Swiss Guard, which is an organ of the Holy See, not of Vatican City.